 7. Stericycle marketing plan

-This plan comes from the Marketing-Based Management book by Roger Best.
+This marketing plan example comes from the Marketing-Based Management book by Roger Best.
 It’s split into three sections: the situation analysis, marketing strategy, and performance plan.

-This template presents your overarching strategy for driving customers down the acquisition funnel.
+This marketing strategy plan template presents your overarching strategy for driving customers down the acquisition funnel.

 When you use this marketing strategy template, you begin with an overview of the funnel stages: